laihoangson/world-of-games-and-data/README.md

 ### 🧱 Neon Brick Breaker
 Arcade brick breaker with power-ups, multiple levels, and neon visual effects.

+See the videos to learn how to play the PC games here: https://drive.google.com/drive/folders/1MoglukpwKfDFlNKquAvJ0Esi65AaFzk0?usp=sharing

 ## Advanced Analytics System with Interactive Dashboard

 The Flappy Plane game includes an advanced analytics system that tracks: